SyncfusionExamples/web-Save-and-load-report-from-SQL-database-to-pivot-table/Typescript/README.md

 npm install
 ```

-* Initialize the Pivot Table, map the hosted URL, create a pivot report, and finally run your project using the following command to achieve the desired result.
+* Initialize the Pivot Table, create a pivot report based on the given data source, map the hosted url to perform save and load reports with the SQL database, and finally run your project with the following command.

 ```sh
 npm run start